chrisosaurus/icarus/docs/implementation/types.md

 In Icarus the concept of a type has a few moving parts

+at parse time we have:
+* ic_type_ref - a reference to a type, built during parse
+* ic_type_decl - the information captured for a user declared type

+at the analysis phase we have:
+* ic_type_builtin - the information needed for a builtin
 * ic_type - the concept of a type, either builtin or user defined, and points to ic_type_decl or ic_type_builtin
-* ic_type_builtin - the information needed for a builtin
-* ic_type_decl - the information captured for a user declared type
-* ic_type_ref - a reference to a type, built during parse and modified during analysis

 eventually we want the following dep. diagram: